 Biography

 Peter Christiaans was initiated into Omicron Delta Kappa in 1993 at the University of Miami, where he obtained his Bachelor of Science, Master of Science, and Master of Business Administration.
-He currently serves on the Strategic Planning Task Force and the Finance Committee.
-His current term as a trustee will conclude in June 2022.
+Peter is the 2023-24 board chair and serves as the chair of the board’s Executive Committee.
+As an at-large trustee, his term on the board will conclude in June 2025.

 Peter is a director at Huron Consulting, and he has over 20 years of technology and management consulting experience across health care, higher education, and financial services.
 Peter specializes in leading complex and highly visible client engagements, including implementations of cloud-based ERP systems.
 He has a wide range of consulting experience, including technical management, mergers and acquisitions, application integration, architecture, and system and business process redesign.